SQLProvider

 Parsing the LINQ-expression-tree

-Our example the LINQ-expression tree is:
+Our example of the LINQ-expression tree is:

 .Call System.Linq.Queryable.Where(